Top Questions To Ask Your SEO “Expert”!

 What aspects of social media marketing have a positive impact on search engine rankings (apart from the value of direct links from the social sites)?

-Bad Answer: “Well as I stated before, Social Media is only reaching the market in their given respective cohorts, it has nothing to do with your websites rankings”
+Bad Answer: “Well as I stated before, social media is only reaching the market in their given respective cohorts, it has nothing to do with your websites rankings”

 Our Thoughts: Social media is a form of awareness marketing and branding, which can bring a wide variety of search engine ranking benefits.
 The most obvious and direct is the potential for creation of links and references to the sites/pages that garner traffic and attention through social media.
-Another powerful influence is the use of social results directly in SERPs as seen by Google & Bing’s integrations with Twitter (and Bing’s integration with Facebook).
-Google also has connections, often via Gmail and other services to “results from my social circle” which can bring results to page 1 that otherwise wouldn’t appear).
-There’s also indications that tweets, in particular, may be directly influencing rankings and being treated as links, particularly for queries that call the QDF (Query Deserves Freshness; a component of the Google algorithm that pays special attention to queries that may need frequent updating, such as breaking news stories) algorithm.
+Another powerful influence is the use of social results directly in SERPs as seen by Google & Bing’s integration with Twitter (and Bing’s integration with Facebook).
+Google also has connections, often via Gmail and other services to “results from my social circle” which can bring results to page 1 that otherwise wouldn’t appear.
+There’s also indications that tweets, in particular, may be directly influencing rankings and being treated as links, particularly for queries that call the QDF (Query Deserves Freshness); a component of the Google algorithm that pays special attention to queries that may need frequent updating, such as a breaking news stories algorithm.
 Finally, brand associations and mentions may be mined by the engines from social sources and used in brand entities or co-citation algorithms to help a site/page be seen as more relevant or related to particular keywords and more “important” or “popular.”

 On-Site Optimization Questions

 What will on-site optimization look like?
 List 5 tags/locations on a page where employing a target keyword can have a positive effect on search engine rankings.